 It’s not unusual in several parts of the nation to see a little flicker of black occasionally during dawn or dusk.
 But if you begin seeing much more of those flickers in the dark sky than usual around your house, that might be a sign you have a bat family or perhaps a colony living on your property.
 Combine that with droppings discovered in your attic, grease spots at possible entrance points and the weird chirping sound, and you probably have bats.
 It might be time to look at bat removal solutions.
 There are many forms of wildlife removal services available throughout South Carolina.
 Charleston, Greenville, Rock Hill or Columbia we provide the best services.
 All it takes is a call.

-Bat removal from attics in South Carolina
+Wildlife Removal from Attics in South Carolina

 It’s tough to think of a nicer place for bats to live than in a cool, completely dry, temperature managed attic.
 Wild animals have to contend with so much risk in nature, that a nice house like yours can be much better than a cavern.

-Bats love to discover little small holes that they can squeeze through.
+Bats love to discover new little holes that they can squeeze through.
 As soon as they’ve discovered a refuge, they’ll invite the entire colony in!
 Before you know if you can have an entire family of bats congregating in your rafters, eaves, soffits, chimney, and behind shutters.
 They will use your attic as a place to sleep and leave in the evening to go hunting.

-Bats claim the title for the only flying mammal
+Bats claim the title for the only flying mammal!

 The worst part concerning having bats in your attic (beyond it just being gross) is that those fellas have nowhere to poop.
 That’s right!
 All that hazardous bat guano that can transmit histoplasmosis just goes down straight onto your attic flooring, or even worse, your insulation.
 Wildlife removal and control in South Carolina can be dangerous, which is why you should never attempt to do it yourself, not when you can call us and utilize our services.

 Trapping is less than ideal for bats because it’s hard to appropriately catch them like you would a rodent, raccoon, or a squirrel.
 Lethal trapping means you are eliminating an all-natural predator for mosquitos, flies, and various other irritating pests around your home.

-South Carolina Bat Removal and damage repair work
+South Carolina Bat Removal and Damage Repair

 - Spend a LOT of time pinpointing each bat access hole into your home